software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 8
 >
 > Implement _at least two_ user stories during the Sprint in a separate feature branch.
 Name the branch based on the feature, for example `add-quiz-question`.
 Once the implementation is ready, open a pull request.
 At least one other team member should conduct a code review and either approve or request changes for the pull request.
 Once the pull request has been approved, merge it to the main branch.
+>
+> Note that _task is not completed until it has been merged to the main branch_.
+Move the issues that are waiting for a review to the "In review" column in the Backlog project.

 {: .important-title }